• Indexed in: UGC-CARE List, SCOPUS and ESCI

 You will be asked to provide contact details and academic affiliations for all co-authors via the submission system and identify who is to be the corresponding author.
 These details must match what appears on your manuscript.
 The affiliation listed on the manuscript should be the institution where the research was conducted.
 If an author has moved to a new institution since completing the research, the new affiliation can be included in a manuscript note at the end of the paper.
 At this ensure you have included all the required statements and declarations and uploaded any additional supplementary files (including reporting guidelines where relevant).

-Your SAGE Production Editor will keep you informed as to your article’s progress throughout the production process.
+Your Sage Production Editor will keep you informed as to your article’s progress throughout the production process.
 Proofs will be made available to the corresponding author via email to the corresponding author and should be returned promptly.
 Authors are reminded to check their proofs carefully to confirm that all author information, including names, affiliations, sequence and contact details are correct, and that Funding and Conflict of Interest statements, if any, are accurate.
-Please note that if there are any changes to the author list at this stage all authors will be required to complete and sign a form authorizing the change.

 Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to the Journal of Pharmacology and Pharmacotherapeutics editorial office as follows: